JagCesar/yalesyncalarm/README.md

 There are useful configs already included for [prettier](https://prettier.io) and [Visual Studio Code](https://code.visualstudio.com).

-Visual Studio Code is configured to use the version of typescript installed as a development dependency in the typescript package.
+Visual Studio Code is configured to use the version of typescript installed as a development dependency in the npm package.